 Tracks and concentrations

-Students pursuing the Cognitive Science B.A. degree choose one of the following concentrations in the major and take three courses, one at the 200 level and two advanced courses:
+Students pursuing the Cognitive Science B.A. degree choose one of the following focal areas (concentrations) in the major and take three courses, one at the 200 level and two advanced courses in:

 - Individual students can design a specialized concentration and submit a proposal to the Cognitive Science Program Advisor for approval